alevchuk/minibank/litecoin/README.md

 2. **ltcd**

-litecoind is the official implementation, yet currently I'm using ltcd because litecoind has an issue: lightningnetwork/lnd#1854
+litecoind is the official implementation, yet currently I'm using ltcd because litecoind has an issue when starting up: https://github.com/lightningnetwork/lnd/issues/1854